 Total physical response (TPR) is a language teaching method that was developed by psychologist Dr. James Asher.
 While observing children acquiring their first language, Asher noticed that interactions between the parents and children usually included some kind of physical movement.
 Parents demonstrate, speak, and instruct; and children respond with an action.
 For example, a parent would say “Look at the cat!” and the child would react by physically moving to see his or her pet.

 If you know anyone who has a child, then you’re probably aware that it takes months of this kind of physical response before the child is ready to speak.
 And then one day, bam!
 When the child has decoded enough of the language, he or she will start to speak spontaneously.

 So, is this method applicable to learning a second language, too?
 According to linguists, absolutely!
-The goal of TPR is to mimic this process of natural language acquisition in the second language.
+TPR aims to mimic this process of natural language acquisition in the second language.

 This method of language acquisition is a little different than the communicative method.
 The communicative method focuses on language output- students should be talking a lot.
 On the other hand, TPR focuses on language comprehension.
 Students don’t really need to say anything; instead, they demonstrate through their actions that they can understand the teacher’s words.